liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ## Setting the JDK Version for Compiling JSPs [](id=setting-the-jdk-version-for-compiling-jsps)

-@product@ requires that its JSPs are compiled on Java 8.
-To ensure that WebSphere does this, shut down WebSphere after you've deployed the @product@ `.war` file.
+@product@ requires that its JSPs are compiled to the Java 8 bytecode format.
+To ensure that WebSphere does this, shut down WebSphere after you've deployed the
+@product@ `.war` file.
 Navigate to the `WEB_INF` folder and add the following setting to the `ibm-web-ext.xml` or in most cases the `ibm-web-ext.xmi` file:

     <jsp-attribute name="jdkSourceLevel" value="18" />